RotationNet: Joint Object Categorization and Pose Estimation Using Multiviews from Unsupervised Viewpoints: Introduction

 The most representative feature of RotationNet is that it treats viewpoints where training images are observed as \emph{latent} variables during the training (\fref{fig:rotationnet}).
 This enables unsupervised learning of object poses using an unaligned object dataset; thus, it eliminates the need of preprocessing for pose normalization that is often sensitive to noise and individual differences in shape.
 Our method automatically determines the basis axes of objects based on their appearance during the training and achieves not only intra-class but also inter-class object pose alignment.
 Inter-class pose alignment is important to deal with joint learning of object pose and category, because the importance of object classification lies in emphasizing differences in different categories when their appearances are similar.
 Without inter-class pose alignment, it may become an ill-posed problem to obtain a model to distinguish, \eg, a car and a bus if the side view of a car is compared with the frontal view of a bus.

 Our main contributions are described as follows.
 We first show that RotationNet outperforms the current state-of-the-art classification performance on 3D object benchmark datasets consisting of $10$- and $40$-categories by a large margin (\Tref{table:classification}).
 Next, even though it is trained without the ground-truth poses, RotationNet achieves superior performance to previous works on an object pose estimation dataset.
-We also show that our model generalizes well to a real-world image dataset that was newly created for the general task of multi-view object classification.\footnote{We will make the dataset publicly available after the peer review.} Finally, we train RotationNet with the new dataset named MIRO and demonstrate the performance of real-world applications using a moving USB camera or a head-mounted camera (Microsoft HoloLens).
+We also show that our model generalizes well to a real-world image dataset that was newly created for the general task of multi-view object classification.
+Finally, we train RotationNet with the new dataset named MIRO and demonstrate the performance of real-world applications using a moving USB camera or a head-mounted camera (Microsoft HoloLens).